Pregnancy Signs and Possible Complications

 Each woman and each situation is unique and deserves special care and consideration.
 Schedule your free appointment with CompassCare today.

 1 American Pregnancy Association (2019).
-Pregnancy Symptoms – Early Signs of Pregnancy.
-Retrieved from: http://www.americanpregnancy.org/gettingpregnant/earlypregnancysymptoms.html
+Early Signs of Pregnancy.
+Retrieved June 2021 from http://www.americanpregnancy.org/gettingpregnant/earlypregnancysymptoms.html